PROJECT · TOK0 / FIELD COMPRESSION UNIT

 Writing TOML rules

 The declarative rule schema used by every TOML compressor in tok0.
-Write a rule once, get CI-asserted savings, ship it as a built-in or a project-local filter.
+Write a rule, drop it in, get CI-asserted savings.

-A TOML rule is a declarative spec for one of the eight compression stages.
+A TOML rule is a declarative spec for the eight pipeline stages.
 You write the spec, drop it under one of three search paths, and tok0 picks it up.
-There is no plugin API to learn, no Rust to write, no rebuild required.
+No plugin API, no Rust, no rebuild.

 # brew-install.toml